Hot, Photoionized X-ray Gas in Two Luminous Type 2 Quasars: Chandra-HST Evidence for a Wind-Driven Sequence: An Evolutionary Path for Quasars

 \section{An Evolutionary Path for Quasars}

 The QSO2s analyzed by \citet{fischer_hubble_2018} span a wide range of kinematic and morphological properties.
 Their sample includes twelve of the fifteen most luminous type~2 quasars in the \citet{reyes_space_2008} catalog with $z<0.12$.
 All targets have $\log L_{\mathrm{[O~III]}}\geq42.28$~erg~s$^{-1}$, placing them in the brightest $\sim25\%$ of the $z<0.3$ QSO2 population from \citet{reyes_space_2008}.
 The corresponding black hole masses lie in the range $10^{7.7}$–$10^{8.3}~M_\odot$ \citep[e.g.,][]{fischer_hubble_2018}.
 Most sources are radio-quiet, with a minority classified as intermediately radio-loud, indicating that their observed outflows are unlikely to be jet-driven.
+Both quasars analyzed in this work, FIRST~J120041 and 2MASX~J130038, are classified as radio-quiet objects, and therefore belong to the radio-quiet majority of the sample.

 All twelve objects host [O~III]-emitting NLRs that extend beyond 1~kpc, yet only two show outflows that propagate on similarly large scales. \citet{fischer_hubble_2018} argued that the distribution of circumnuclear gas near the nucleus may regulate how far ionizing radiation and winds can penetrate into the NLR: in morphologically compact systems, dense inner material can absorb a significant fraction of the AGN ionizing flux, confining outflows to smaller radii.
-Expanding on this picture, \citet{trindade_falcao_hubble_2021} proposed that X-ray winds may progressively entrain this circumnuclear gas, eventually enabling a transition into a large-scale blow-out phase.
+Building on this picture, \citet{trindade_falcao_hubble_2021} suggested that inner X-ray winds may progressively entrain circumnuclear gas, an idea that has also been explored in theoretical models of AGN feedback \citep[e.g.,][]{costa_feedback_2014} and supported by observational studies tracing multi-phase outflows through X-ray absorption features \citep[e.g.,][]{serafinelli_multiphase_2019, xu_systematic_2024}.
+In this framework, continued entrainment may eventually enable a transition into a large-scale blowout phase \citep{trindade_falcao_hubble_2021}.

 In this work, we propose that these quasars evolve along a \emph{continuous} sequence regulated by the progressive clearing of circumnuclear material by the AGN.
 In the earliest, most obscured phase, both ionizing radiation and winds are confined to the nuclear region.
 As the surrounding medium becomes more porous, low-density channels begin to form, allowing ionizing radiation to reach larger radii and enabling high-ionization winds to emerge from the inner few hundred parsecs.
 Once the winds fully break through, they can drive large-scale outflows capable of reshaping the host ISM.